 Variable mortgage rates are in correlation with the Bank of Canada's interest rate.
 Whether the variable rate is high or low depends on the status of this overall rate.
 Signing up for a variable mortgage means your monthly mortgage payment can fluctuate with the market, and may be higher or lower than when you signed up for it.
 Five years is also the most popular mortgage term for variable mortgage rates.

 What is the most popular fixed mortgage rate term?

 A five year fixed mortgage rate is the most popular term.

 What is the most popular variable mortgage rate term?

 A five year variable mortgage rate is the most popular term.

 A lump sum mortgage payment is a payment that goes directly towards your mortgage principal.
 Depending on your mortgage, you can make a certain number of these payments toward your mortgage every year.

 What Is my Mortgage Payment Type?

 The mortgage payment type refers to the frequency of your mortgage payments.
 Mortgage payments can be made on a monthly, bi-weekly, or weekly basis.
-There are also rapid payment options including: weekly rapid payments, or bi-weekly rapid payments.
+There are also accelerated payment options including: weekly accelerated payments, or bi-weekly accelerated payments.

 Using the Mortgage Calculator to determine your monthly payments is a useful tool when establishing your home budget, and will show you the maximum amount of interest you will pay over the lifetime of your mortgage.
 Increasing the frequency of your payments puts more money toward your principal amount, and can save you thousands of dollars in interest over time, and decrease your mortgage amortization.